Can Nutrients Help ADHD Symptoms?

 It seems clear from Walsh’s research that there is definite connection between chemical imbalances and nutrient deficiencies in people suffering with neurological disorders.
 It also shows evidence of nutrient therapy being an effective treatment, devoid of the side effects that are common with pharmaceutical medications.

-Severe chemical imbalances cannot be overcome by love or any number of behavioral therapies.
+Severe chemical imbalances cannot be overcome by love or any number of behavioural therapies.
 The only treatment is to focus on correcting brain chemistry.

 So if you are looking for a long-term, natural approach to treating neurological disorders such as ADHD, Autism, anxiety, depression, bipolar, schizophrenia and Alzheimer’s disease Nutrient Power is a must read.
 Read the book for a more in-depth explanation and then find yourself a functional medicine practitioner or integrative health professional to guide you through the process to hopefully finding a solution to your mental health challenges.

-I recommend Book Depository for book purchases as they offer free worldwide delivery, great value and have a great range plus they donate 5% on orders made using my link which goes towards the running of ADHD Support Australia.
+I recommend Booktopia for book purchases as they offer free worldwide delivery, great value and have a great range plus they donate 5% on orders made using my link which goes towards the running of ADHD Support Australia.

 Walsh, W, ‘Nutrient Power – Heal your biochemistry, Heal your Brain’ (2012), Skyhorse Publishing, New York, USA